Shooting highlights lack of body cams among Portland police

-PORTLAND, Ore. — Two police officers raised their weapons while sheltering behind a tree in a Portland park.
+PORTLAND, Ore.
+(AP) — Two police officers raised their weapons while sheltering behind a tree in a Portland park.
 They yelled at a homeless man to put up his hands.
 Moments later, two shots rang out.
 The man collapsed onto the grassy field.

 A replica gun with an orange tip was found at the scene on April 16.
 But some key details are unclear, including whether the fake weapon was in Robert Delgado’s possession during the deadly encounter, or if he pointed it at officers.